Originally published in 2015 / Updated in 2017

 Books & Puzzles

-Ebooks are space-saving for novels and other fun reads but they are crap – in Karin-Marijke’s humble opinion – when it comes non-fiction books such as guidebooks or other types of travel books in which you want to scribble notes.
+Ebooks are space-saving for lots of books but they are crap – in Karin-Marijke’s humble opinion – when it comes guidebooks or other types of travel books in which you want to scribble notes.

-In the Netherlands we always include tris to Kringloop Winkels [second-hand shops].
+In the Netherlands we always include trips to Kringloop Winkels [second-hand shops].
 This year we have an interesting selection of books which do betray some of the options we’re considering for the next phase of our journey.

 As long as I can remember my mom brought puzzle books with her on vacation and I inherited some of her fondness for it.
 It was reignited with the Sudoku hype in 2006 when I came across them in the daily newspapers in Bangkok.
 We now bring Sudoku Puzzle Books from the Netherlands.

 By the way, these puzzle books are a perfect time killer at border crossings or other, time-consuming bureaucratic rigmaroles – or even when standing in line at a supermarket.